Arabic music: Franco-Arabic

-Franco-Arabic music is a popular form of West-meets-East style of music, similar in many respects to modern Arabic Pop.
-This blend of western and eastern music was popularized by artists such as Dalida (Egypt), Sammy Clark (Lebanon), and Aldo from Australia.
-Although Franco-Arabic music includes many forms of cross-cultural blending between the West and the Middle East, musically the genre crosses over many lines as is seen in songs that incorporate Arabic and Italian, Arabic and French and, of course, Arabic and English styles or lyrics.
+Franco-Arabic music is a form of music similar to modern Arabic Pop.
+The genre was popularized by artists such as Dalida from Egypt, Sammy Clark from Lebanon and Aldo from Australia.

+Franco-Arabic music includes a variety of languages, including Arabic, Italian, French Arabic and English.

 Arabic R&B, reggae, and hip hop

-There has also been a rise of R&B, reggae and hip hop influenced Arab music in the past couple of years.
+A rise of Arabic R&B, reggae and hip hop has been taking place since the early 2010s.
 These songs usually feature a rapper in a traditional Arab pop song (such as Ishtar's song 'Habibi Sawah').
-The Moroccan singer Elam Jay developed a contemporary version of the Gnawa genre that is fused with R&B which he named Gnawitone Styla.
-Another variation of contemporary Gnawa played in Morocco is introduced by Darga.
-Based in Casablanca, the group fuses Gnawa with Reggae.
-Political Reggae artists such as TootArd from the occupied Syrian Golan Heights and from Haifa (Originally from Iqrith) started gaining popularity in Palestine in 2011 after the YouTube premiere of a song about the Arab Spring (mainly the Tunisian revolution), called "The Green Revolution", sung by them and an ensemble of Palestinian artists, most notable among them being Mahmoud Jrere of DAM.
-Notable is Shadia Mansour, a Palestinian British rapper known as "The First Lady of Arab Hip Hop."
+The Moroccan singer Elam Jay developed a contemporary version of the Gnawa genre that is fused with R&B, named Gnawitone Styla.
+Another variation of contemporary Gnawa played in Morocco was introduced by the band Darga.
+Based in Casablanca, the group utilises a mix Gnawa and Reggae in some of their songs.

+Political Reggae artists such as TootArd from the occupied Syrian Golan Heights started gaining popularity in Palestine in 2011 after the release of a song about the Arab Spring (mainly the Tunisian revolution), called "The Green Revolution".
+It was sung by them and an ensemble of Palestinian artists, most notable among them being Mahmoud Jrere of DAM.
+Another notable Arab artist is Shadia Mansour, who is a Palestinian British rapper known as "The First Lady of Arab Hip Hop.
 Much of her music focuses on the Palestinian cause.

-Also there is the Moroccan pop introduced by the Moroccan singer Oussama Belhcen who's mixing between the American and the Moroccan music in his songs.

-However certain artists have taken to using full R&B and reggae beats and styling such as Darine.
-This has been met with mixed critical and commercial reaction.
-As of now it is not a widespread genre.
-Based on the past, however, scholars say that these beats will have more power in the visual age.
+Starting in the 2010s, some artists such as Darine began to utilise fully R&B and reggae beats in their songs.
+This has been met with mixed reviews and mixed commercial performance.

 Arabic electronica

-Electronic dance music is another genre to come out into popularity.
-Often, songs in this genre would combine electronic musical instruments with traditional Middle Eastern instruments.
-Artists like Richii popularized this style with songs like "Ana Lubnaneyoun".